Race and ethnicity in the United States census

-In 1997, OMB issued a Federal Register notice regarding revisions to the standards for the classification of federal data on race and ethnicity.
-OMB developed race and ethnic standards in order to provide "consistent data on race and ethnicity throughout the federal government.
-The development of the data standards stem in large measure from new responsibilities to enforce civil rights laws."
-Among the changes, OMB issued the instruction to "mark one or more races" after noting evidence of increasing numbers of interracial children and wanting to capture the diversity in a measurable way and having received requests by people who wanted to be able to acknowledge their or their children's full ancestry rather than identifying with only one group.
-Prior to this decision, the census and other government data collections asked people to report only one race.
+Since the 2000 Census, Americans have been able to identify as more than one race.
+In 1997, the OMB issued a Federal Register notice regarding revisions to the standards for the classification of federal data on race and ethnicity.
+The OMB developed race and ethnic standards in order to provide "consistent data on race and ethnicity throughout the federal government".
+The development of the data standards stem in large measure from new responsibilities to enforce civil rights laws.
+Among the changes, The OMB issued the instruction to "mark one or more races" after noting evidence of increasing numbers of mixed-race children and wanting to record diversity in a measurable way after having received requests by people who wanted to be able to acknowledge theirs and their children's full ancestry, rather than identifying with only one group.
+Prior to this decision, the census and other government data collections asked people to report singular races.

+As of 2023, the OMB built on the 1997 guidelines and suggested the addition of a Middle Eastern or North African (MENA) racial category and considered combining racial and ethnic categories into one question.
+In March 2024, the Office of Management and Budget published revisions to Statistical Policy Directive No. 15: Standards for Maintaining, Collecting, and Presenting Federal Data on Race and Ethnicity that included a combined question and a MENA category, while also collecting additional detail to enable data disaggregation.

-How data on race and ethnicity are used
+How data on race and ethnicity is used

 The OMB states, "many federal programs are put into effect based on the race data obtained from the decennial census (i.e., promoting equal employment opportunities; assessing racial disparities in health and environmental risks).
-Race data are also critical for the basic research behind many policy decisions.
-States require these data to meet legislative redistricting requirements.
-The data are needed to monitor compliance with the Voting Rights Act by local jurisdictions".
+Race data is also critical for the basic research behind many policy decisions.
+States require this data to meet legislative redistricting requirements.
+The data is needed to monitor compliance with the Voting Rights Act by local jurisdictions".

-"Data on ethnic groups are important for putting into effect a number of federal statutes (i.e., enforcing bilingual election rules under the Voting Rights Act; monitoring and enforcing equal employment opportunities under the Civil Rights Act).
-Data on Ethnic Groups are also needed by local governments to run programs and meet legislative requirements (i.e., identifying segments of the population who may not be receiving medical services under the Public Health Act; evaluating whether financial institutions are meeting the credit needs of minority populations under the Community Reinvestment Act)."
+Data on ethnic groups are important for putting into effect a number of federal statutes (i.e., enforcing bilingual election rules under the Voting Rights Act and monitoring/enforcing equal employment opportunities under the Civil Rights Act).
+Data on ethnic groups is also needed by local governments to run programs and meet legislative requirements (i.e., identifying segments of the population who may not be receiving medical services under the Public Health Service Act; evaluating whether financial institutions are meeting the credit needs of minority populations under the Community Reinvestment Act).